Portraits of Frederick the Great: Paintings and etchings

 Indeed, Frederick had a pronounced aversion to sitting for portraits, which he consistently refused because he was convinced that he was ugly.
 "You have to be Apollo, Mars or Adonis to be painted, but since I do not have the honour of resembling one of these gentlemen, I have withdrawn my face from the painters' brush as much as it depended on me," he wrote to Jean-Baptiste le Rond d'Alembert in 1774.
 Furthermore, he said to the Marquis d’Argens: "There is so much talk about the fact that we terrestrial kings are made in the image of God.
 Then I look in the mirror and am obliged to say to myself: How unlucky for God!"
 After extensive analysis of different types of Frederick portraits, Andrea M. Kluxen arrives at the conclusion that there is no realistic image that accurately depicts Frederick's (ugly) facial features.

 The death mask of him, taken by John Eckstein on 17 August 1786, demonstrates precisely what had led the king to his conviction that he was extremely ugly: Frederick had a prominently hooked nose and little else to make him look handsome.
 This aquiline nose is not depicted in the official painted portraits.
+However, it is to be seen in a toned-down form in a print by Johann Georg Wille (1757) and in a bust by Bartolomeo Cavaceppi (completed in 1770).
 In her analysis of Frederick busts and statues, Saskia Hüneke also noticed that nearly all of them depict the nose in a relatively straight line.
 "In comparison, the wax pouring from the original form of the death mask does not show this line, so that it is more an ideal of the ancient Greek profile".

-Only one artist seems to have shown the Prussian king as he really was, namely with an aquiline nose and playing the flute in front of a symbol of homosexuality: William Hogarth in scene 4 of his satirical series Marriage A-la-Mode.
+Only one artist seems to have shown the Prussian king as he really was, namely with an extremely clear aquiline nose and playing the flute in front of a symbol of homosexuality: William Hogarth in scene 4 of his satirical series Marriage A-la-Mode.
 The picture is entitled The Toilette and was completed in 1744.
-The features of the flautist depicted on the left bear a striking resemblance to the death mask of Frederick, as does the face of the flautist in Simon François Ravenet's reversed engraving after Hogarth's painting (1745).
+Art historian Bernd Krysmanski argues that Hogarth must have learned about Frederick's facial features from the Prussian engraver Georg Friedrich Schmidt whom he had visited in Paris in 1743 while seeking engravers for the engraved version of Marriage A-la-Mode.
+The features of the flautist depicted on the left of Hogarth's painting bear a striking resemblance to the death mask of Frederick, as does the face of the flautist in Simon François Ravenet's reversed engraving after Hogarth's painting (1745).